ALT-F4-LLC/vorpal/README.md

 # vorpal

-Build and ship software reliably with one powerful tool.
+Build and ship software with one powerful tool.

 ![vorpal-purpose](./vorpal-purpose.jpg)

 ## Overview

-Vorpal distributively builds and ships software reliably using BYOL (bring-you-own-language) programmable configurations.
-This allows developers to manage software dependencies and deployments in a repeatable and reproducible way.
+Vorpal builds and ships software distributively using BYOL (bring-you-own-language) configurations.
+This allows developers to manage dependencies to deployments in a reproducible and repeatable way using the language and existing tooling of their choice.

-Below are examples of building a Rust application with different configuration languages:
+Below are examples of a Rust application in Vorpal configured in different languages:

 ### Rust